ranchor/system-design/problems/distributed_search.md

 #### Replication factor and replica distribution
 Generally, a replication factor of three is enough.
 A replication factor of three means three nodes host the same partition and produce the index.
 One of the three nodes becomes the primary node, while the other two are replicas.
 Each of these nodes produces indexes in the same order to converge on the same state.

-To illustrate, let’s divide the data, a document set, into four partitions.
-Since the replication factor is three, one partition will be hosted by three nodes.
-We’ll assume that there are two availability zones

 ### Search Query Processing with Inverted Index